 There is a Garachico harbor and Marina again, but shops and all sorts of amenities for its vicinity are still in the pipeline.

 Had there not been the fatal Trevejo eruption in 1706, Garachico might be a much bigger Tenerife tourist resort, such as Los Gigantes.
 There, many a private holiday home in Tenerife may be found.

-We took a direct bus back that went mainly along the coastal road.
+We took a direct bus Titsa 363 back that went mainly along the coastal road.
 We all arrived in Puerto de la Cruz tired but, pleased.
-The bus ride by the coast didn't cause any upset tummies.
+The bus ride by the coast didn't make anybody bilious.
 It also went much faster.

-It is about 90 km from Garachico to the capital by the coastal road and the inland free way from Los Realejos onwards, later.
-It takes about 80 km to Los Rodeos North Airpor.
-Count with 50 km to get to Puerto de la Cruz.
+It is about 90 km from Garachico to the capital by the coastal road and the inland free way from Los Realejos onward, later.
+It takes about 80 km to Los Rodeos North Airport.
+Expect 50 km to get you to Puerto de la Cruz.

-When driving a little further in southern direction after the cigar shop, you most probably find parking on your right after 30 meters (about 100 feet).
-Parking could be a problem on week-ends in Garachico.
+Find parking on your right 30 meters (about 100 feet) after Arturo's cigar shop in direction of Buenavista del Norte.
+Parking could be a problem on week-ends, though.
 I wouldn't recommend Saturdays and Sundays for Tenerife shopping in Garachico, anyway.

-Please, return from Tenerife shopping to shopping in Tenerife capital with shop tips as well as island shopping secrets revealed for many shops like Zara, malls like Ikea, departments stores like Corte Ingles and Carrefour, markets, shopping tax to be saved and more...
+Please, return from Tenerife shopping to shopping in Tenerife capital and on the island in general with shop tips as well as island shopping secrets revealed for many shops like Zara, malls like Ikea, departments stores like Corte Ingles and Carrefour, markets, shopping tax to be saved and more...